-Andrew Thorp leads the BVI Litigation and Insolvency practice group, where he specialises in cross-border asset recovery and insolvency work.
+Andrew Thorp is a partner and Head of our Litigation, Insolvency and Restructuring group in the BVI, where he specialises in cross-border asset recovery and insolvency work.
 His clients include law firms, banks, funds, private equity houses and trust companies.

-A recognised industry leader, Andrew largely focuses on pre-emptive remedies, including freezing orders, provisional liquidations and discovery orders.
-He has acted in numerous successful asset retrieval operations across CIS, Latin America and Asia.
+Andrew is a recognised industry leader and largely focuses on pre-emptive remedies, including freezing orders, provisional liquidations and discovery orders, often against a background of fraud.
+He has a prolific track record of successful asset retrieval operations across CIS, Latin America and Asia.
+He is known for his strategic approach and effectiveness; clients benefit from his commerciality and insight.
 Additionally, Andrew has pioneered a number of cross-border protocols between court officers and is regularly retained to advise on the restructuring of international distressed structures.

-Andrew is recognised as a leading lawyer in the private client space.Citywealth
+Andrew is recognised as a leading lawyer in the private wealth industry.Citywealth Leaders List

 - England and Wales (not practising)